 You might notice your gums bleed a little when you first start flossing.
 This is probably just a sign that you are doing a good job of dislodging plaque, and the bleeding should subside after a few days of doing it.
 If it continues, it may be that you need to change your technique or use a different product.
 Speak to your dentist if this is the case.

-To see whether you’re removing all the plaque between your teeth when you floss, try using a plaque discloser.
+To see whether you’re flossing properly and removing all the plaque between your teeth, try using a plaque discloser.
 These tablets and solutions dye plaque to reveal any that’s been missed when you brush and floss.

-We’ll explain how to use other flossing products in the section below.
+We’ll explain how to use other flossing tools and products in the section below.

-Check our article on flossing with braces for some tips, techniques and products to make the process a little less fiddly and time-consuming.
+Check our article on how to floss correctly with braces for some tips, techniques and products to make the process a little less fiddly and time-consuming.
 You might want to invest in a water flosser, but speak to your orthodontist to see what he or she recommends.

 Products for better flossing

-Now let’s take a look at the various products available to help you make flossing a part of your daily routine.
+Now let’s take a look at the best dental floss and other products available to help you make flossing your teeth a part of your daily routine.
 At the bottom you’ll find a table to quickly compare the main features of each of these.

 If you think that all dental floss is the same, think again.
 This thin string is available with a variety of different features to suit different people’s preferences.